Hired armed cutter Griffin: Second contract

-At high tide Hancock sent in boats to try and bring her off, or destroy her, with Admiral Mitchell and Griffin, reinforced for the purpose, providing support.
+At high tide Hancock sent in boats to try to bring her off, or destroy her, with Admiral Mitchell and Griffin, reinforced for the purpose, providing support.
 However, by that time the French had hauled Conflict further onshore and brought up field pieces and howitzers.
 The boat party, which was under Forbes' command, was forced to withdraw after having suffered three men wounded.
 Cruizer suffered four officers and men wounded, Conflict lost one man killed and five wounded, and Griffin had two men wounded in the attempt.
 In all, the British lost one man killed and 11 wounded.

 Lieutenant Robert Forbes still commanded Griffin on 9 April 1805 when she captured Vrow Hendricke, Meltings, master.
 On 16 June Griffin captured Rowena, Robinson Potter, master.
 The condemnation was appealed, and the case was not settled in Griffin's favor until March 1809.
 Rowena had imported sugar and coffee from Martinique, stopped at Newport to take on some American cargo, and then proceeded to Antwerp.
 The court ruled that at the time of capture Rowena and her cargo were enemy property.